jmcerrejon/misapuntesde/src/2013/09/how-to-measure-distances-in-raspberry-pi-with-an-ultrasonic-sensor.md

 ---
 id: 274
 title: How to measure distances in Raspberry Pi with an ultrasonic sensor
+description: How to measure distances in Raspberry Pi with an ultrasonic sensor
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-09-23 12:05:00